nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 <box type="tip" seamless>

+**Tip:**
-**Tip:** Adding a person with tags or weddings that do not exist in Wedlinker will create all the tags and weddings!
+* Adding a person with tags or weddings that do not exist in Wedlinker will create all the tags and weddings!
 Created weddings will have the person automatically assigned to their guest lists.

+* A person can have any number of tags or weddings (including 0)

+* A person's name must contain only alphanumeric characters, spaces, or the following characters: / . - '
 </box>

 <box type="warning" seamless>